rossana87/Project_4/README.md

         return self.name_class
   ```

-* The Booking Model represents a booking made for a cali class and consists of the name of the class and the instructor. `cali` and `user_id` are both a foreign key field that establishes a many to one relationship. `cali` with the Cali model and `user_id` with the User model.
+* The Booking Model shows the classes booked and consists of the name of the class and the instructor. `cali` and `user_id` are both a foreign key field and established a many to one relationship. `cali` with the Cali model and `user_id` with the User model.

 4. User Class Model